Hypothyroidism: Symptoms, Causes & Treatment

 Hypothyroidism Causes

 Hypothyroidism occurs when the thyroid gland fails to produce adequate hormones.
-Hypothyroidism can be caused by the following conditions or problems:
+The following conditions or problems can cause hypothyroidism:

 • Autoimmune diseases: In rare situations, our body's immune system can mistake thyroid gland cells and their enzymes as foreign invaders and target them.
 As a result, there aren't enough thyroid cells and enzymes left to produce adequate thyroid hormones.
 This condition is more frequent in females than in males.
 The most common forms of autoimmune thyroiditis are Hashimoto's thyroiditis and atrophic thyroiditis.

-• Thyroidectomy: Some people with goiter, thyroid cancer, thyroid nodules, or Graves’ disease need to undergo thyroidectomy.
-If the thyroid gland is completely removed, people will surely become hypothyroid.
-If only a partial gland is removed, the thyroid gland can make adequate thyroid hormone to keep the blood levels normal.
+• Thyroidectomy: Some people with goitre, thyroid cancer, thyroid nodules, or Graves' disease need to undergo thyroidectomy.
+If the thyroid gland is completely removed, people will indeed become hypothyroid.
+If only a partial gland is removed, the thyroid gland can produce adequate thyroid hormones to keep blood levels regular.

 Causes of Hypothyroidism